Blunk-electronic/ET/script_command_set.md

 ```

 A tag label indicates the signal direction and the next sheet where the net appears again.
 The label can only be attached to a stub of a net.
+A stub is a net segment that has a dead
+end.
+The segment must run in either horizonal or vertical direction.
+A tag label can not be attached to a sloped net segment.

 ### TAG LABELS
 ```
-schematic led_driver place label 1 120 100 90 output # sheet 1 120/100 angle 90 direction
+schematic led_driver place label 1 120 100 output # sheet 1 120/100 direction
 ```

 ### DELETING LABELS